 MOVEMENT SCIENCE OPTION: This option provides interdisciplinary scientific training in academic areas such as biomechanics, exercise physiology, movement neuroscience, psychology of physical activity, and sport history and philosophy to understand movement for prevention and diagnosis of chronic disease, rehabilitation and treatment, and/or theoretical study.
 Students are prepared for graduate study in many clinical fields including medicine, physical therapy, occupational therapy, physical assistant, cardiac rehabilitation, as well as a broad range of careers in biomedical and health-related fields.

-Complete application materials must be received by November 30 in order to be considered for admission.
+Complete application materials must be received by December 1 in order to be considered for admission

-Applicants should submit a School of Nursing application with transcripts, directly to the Undergraduate Admissions Office by November 30th.
-Please visit the College of Nursing website for more information.
+Applicants should submit a School of Nursing application with transcripts, directly to the Undergraduate Admissions Office by December 1.
+Please visit the Nese College of Nursing website for more information.